someengineering/resoto.com/blog/2022/05-30-resoto-metrics/index.md

     Do not forget to press the `Save` button whenever you make changes to the dashboard!

-14. Next let's add a second panel with the following settings.
+14. Next, let's add a second panel:

     - In the query field next to "Metrics browser," enter: